Needles, Thread and Tension

 11018

-Thicker needlesFor heavier weight fabrics/thick fabric stacks
+Thicker Needles for heavier weight fabrics/thick fabric stacks

 Thread

-There are a lot of different ways to measure thread thickness.
-I personally look for the Tex number, which increases with thread thickness/strength.
+There are many ways to measure thread thickness.
+I personally look for the Tex number, which increases with thread thickness and strength.
 You want to match your thread size to your needle size, and therefore also your fabric weight.
-Too thick a thread in a ultralight fabric can cause puckering, and aesthetically a thread that looks out of place.
+Too thick a thread in an ultralight fabric can cause puckering and can look aesthetically out of place.
+Most home machines can’t handle anything thicker than roughly Tex 70.

-Corespun thread has a soft, fuzzier appearance similar to cotton.
-Continuous filament thread has straight fibres, and is typically stronger, more abrasion resistant and sometimes easier to sew with than corespun.
+• Continuous filament thread has straight fibers and is typically stronger, more abrasion-resistant, and sometimes easier to sew with than corespun.

-Here are a few examples of Gutterman thread.
+Here are a few examples of Gutterman thread:

-Thread nameTexNeedle SizeUses
+Thread NameTexNeedle SizeUses

 Continuous Filament